 Series 09: Staff/Personnel

-Series 13: Educational Programs
+Series 13: Education

-ANGELA MELVILLE EDUCATIONAL PLAN 1929
+ANGELA MELVILLE Educational Plan 1929

 Like many teaching employees at Pine Mountain Angela Melville was asked to develop a plan for her educational program at Pine Mountain Settlement School.
-Unlike many educational plans that focus on a program of discrete subject areas, Miss Melville’s plan was more far-reaching and integrated n its concepts.
+Unlike many educational plans that focus on a program of discrete subject areas, Miss Melville’s plan was more far-reaching and integrated in its concepts.